Skip to main content

 Stage 4: Authentication

 Authentication differs by integration path.
 Only Direct Mode requires the client to hold a Spatius Session Token; the other paths authenticate inside their own transport.
+The API Key must only ever live on your backend.

 Direct Mode reconnect: if a sessionTokenExpired / sessionTokenInvalid error fires during reconnect, fetch a fresh Session Token from your backend and call AvatarSDK.setSessionToken() again before restarting the connection.
 RTC / Platform Integration / Backend Mode reconnects don’t go through this flow — the Spatius client never sees a Motion Server token in those paths.